 Final thoughts on the future of recruitment assessments

 It is likely that artificial intelligence, machine learning, and an emphasis on soft skills and non-cognitive traits will shape recruitment assessments in the future.
 Bersin by Deloitte found that approximately 40% of businesses use artificial intelligence in HR, and that number is only expected to grow.
 Gamification and virtual reality are also used more in hiring and the workplace.
-For example, some organizations now use virtual job simulations to assess potential employees, allowing them to experience tasks and scenarios they may face on the job.
+For example, some organizations now use online job simulations to assess potential employees, allowing them to experience tasks and scenarios they may face on the job.
 So these assessments will become more dynamic and adaptive, providing a more accurate assessment of skills and potential.

 In addition, data-driven analytics will be used to ensure that the right candidates are selected for the right roles.
 Human Resources is one of the latest adopters of quantifiable KPIs.
 Recruitment is part of that push, as 83% of HR leaders agree that data and analytics should be used for all people’s decisions.